 Blastocyst Culture is a technique followed in IVF in which the embryo is allowed to develop for 4-6 days before being implanted into the woman.
 When the embryo is formed during IVF, it may be allowed either to grow for 3 days or 4-6 days.
 The embryos which are allowed to develop for 4-6 days are known as blastocysts.
 They are more advanced than the embryos allowed to develop for 3 days.
-If you want to undergo IVF through Blastocyst Culture in Bathinda, you can avail get the facility at Gem IVF.
+If you want to undergo IVF through Blastocyst Culture in Bathinda, you can avail get the facility at our IVF centre.
 It is among the best facilities of Blastocyst transfer in Punjab.

 Advantages of Blastocyst Culture